albertosantagostino/AoC-2020/README.md

 **Debug configuration**
 `./build.sh DBG` or `./build.sh DBG <TARGET>`

 The debug configuration is configured to facilitate Visual Studio Code debugging.
 After breakpoints are set, press `F5` to build and debug interactively the source file currently opened

-#### Requirements
+### Dependencies / Requirements

+This year I'm using as "primitive library" **[commonlib](https://github.com/albertosantagostino/commonlib-cpp)**, a header-only library I'm writing from scratch.
+It's linked as a submodule under `include/commonlib`.

 CMake ≥ 3.15, gcc ≥ 9.3